Electrification is the future of European energy.

 The Electrification Alliance advocates for an increase in clean and renewable-based electrification.
-It focuses on legislative files linked to the European Green Deal, including the Renewable Energy Directive (RED II), the Alternative Fuels Infrastructure Directive (AFID), the Trans-European Networks for Energy Regulation (TEN-E), the Energy Efficiency Directive (EED) and the Energy Performance of Buildings Directive (EPBD).
+We focus on legislative files linked to the European Green Deal, including the Renewable Energy Directive (RED II), the Alternative Fuels Infrastructure Directive (AFID), the Trans-European Networks for Energy Regulation (TEN-E), the Energy Efficiency Directive (EED) and the Energy Performance of Buildings Directive (EPBD).

-- Channelling recovery funds towards electrification of transport, heating and cooling, and industry will underpin Europe’s green recovery.
+- Channeling recovery funds towards electrification of transport, heating, cooling, industry will drive Europe’s green recovery.

 - Investments in electrification have a proven track record of creating strong economic activity and local job growth.

-- Europe’s National Recovery and Resilience Plans should double down on renewables and clean energies as well as on the modernisation of existing grid infrastructure.
+- Europe’s National Recovery and Resilience Plans should double down on renewables and clean energies as well as on the modernization of existing grid infrastructure.

-- Energy imports, mostly fossil fuels, cost European citizens approximately €150 billion annually.
-Renewable and clean electricity would improve Europe’s energy security and save costs for consumers.
+- Energy imports, mostly fossil fuels, cost European citizens around €150 billion annually.
+Renewable and clean electricity will improve Europe’s energy security and save costs for consumers.

 - Clean and renewable electricity is the cheapest and most efficient way to achieve 55% greenhouse gas emission reduction by 2030 and carbon neutrality by 2050.

-- Electrification delivers the best-case scenario for Europe: decarbonisation of transport, industry, and heating & cooling, as well as climate and technological leadership.
+- Electrification delivers the best-case scenario for Europe: decarbonization of transport, industry, and heating & cooling, as well as climate and technological leadership.